When applying for revision of a customs clearance decision – Businesses

 Not all of the data of the customs declaration confirmed by Customs with a customs clearance decision can be amended through revision.
 These data include declarant (importer), representative (agent), type of representation and customs procedure.
 Nor can the FIVER e-invoice address related to payments be amended through revision.

 In these cases, you must request Customs to invalidate the customs clearance decision and at the same time, you must submit a new customs declaration.
 Please note that you have to indicate the MRN of the new declaration in the invalidation request.
 Read more about invalidation of an import declaration

-The processing time for applications is currently about ten months
+The processing time for applications is currently about five months

-Due to changes in Customs’ IT systems, the processing times of applications for revision of customs clearance decisions, as well as refunds of duties is now around ten months.
+Due to changes in Customs’ IT systems, the processing times of applications for revision of customs clearance decisions, as well as refunds of duties is now around five months.

 Message Exchange customer: note that the processing time is longer than what Customs’ automatic message from the customs clearance system states (120 + 30 days).

 We apologise for the inconvenience caused by the delays.

 How do I apply for a revised decision?